Changissnz/psychotort/README.md

 Here is the kicker, people.
 I never got COLLEGED in the field of infrasonics.
 What do I do?
 What do I do?
 Do I go look for someone that got colleged in the field of infrasonics?
 What social circle, 1 through X, would provide the best information for the best price?

-I am stuck.
+Sigh, I am stuck and lost.
 And I do not know what to do but stare at my own reflection and review all the memories, authentic and otherwise, in my bwain, knowing that that reflection and all my memories may just be the product of an infrasonic device currently in operation by someone.

 * Disclaimer: Seriously?